kevin-okiah/NaturalLanguageProcessing-NLP/DocumentSimilarity/README.md

-This directory explores disctance measures
+This directory explores distance measures